 Set up a new file import

 Go to the list of Data sources and start adding a new data source by clicking on "+ Data Sources".
-In the very bottom of the list of data sources, there is a button that says "File Import".
-You can also find it by searching for "file" or "csv".
+At the very bottom of the list of data sources, there is a button that says "File Import".
+You can also find it by searching for "file", "csv" or "excel".

 Follow these steps in the app to complete the import: